 - wastewater treatment plants: 1 (Citrus Wynd Sewer Treatment Plant)

 - grinder pumps: 208

-In response to new federal and provincial wastewater regulations, Metro Vancouver is moving to replace the existing primary Lions Gate Wastewater Treatment Plant with the Lions Gate Secondary Wastewater Treatment Plant (LGSWWTP) by 2020.
+In response to new federal and provincial wastewater regulations, Metro Vancouver is moving to replace the existing primary Lions Gate Wastewater Treatment Plant with the Lions Gate Secondary Wastewater Treatment Plant by 2020.

 IMPORTANT TO KNOW

 Flushing items that aren't supposed to be flushed can cause major clogs, breaks or overflows further down the line or at the pump stations and waste water treatment plant.

 The municipality must make expensive repairs that could have been avoided if these items were disposed of properly.

 The only acceptable thing to flush down your toilet is a small amount of toilet paper.